deltachat/deltachat-pages/en/help.md

 if you want to verify that your credentials are handled securely.
 We are happy about feedback which makes the app more secure for all of our users.

+## Which Android permissions does Delta Chat need?

+- Camera *(can be disallowed)*
+  - take pictures and videos: for sending Photos
+- Contacts *(can be disallowed)*
+  - read your contacts: to discover contacts to chat with
+- Location *(can be disallowed)*
+  - access approximate location (network location sources): for the location streaming feature
+  - access precise location (GPS and network location sources): for the location streaming feature
+- Microphone *(can be disallowed)*
+  - record audio: for audio messages
+- Storage *(can be disallowed)*
+  - modify or delete the contents of your SD card: to download message attachments
+  - read the contents of your SD card: to share files with your contacts
+- Other app capabilities
+  - change your audio settings: so you can choose ring tones and volume for notifications and audio messages
+  - run at startup: so you don't have to start Delta Chat manually
+  - control vibration: for notifications
+  - view network connections: to connect to your E-Mail provider
+  - prevent phone from sleeping: so you can easier copy the security code during the Autocrypt Setup Message
+  - have full network access: to connect to your E-Mail provider
+  - view Wi-Fi connections: to connect to your E-Mail provider
+  - set wallpaper
+  - ask to ignore battery optimisations: for users who want to receive messages all the time

 # Groups

 ## Creation of a group